Botanical Ingredient

 Traditional Uses

-• Traditional remedy for stomach ailments across Central American traditions
+• Traditional aromatic and culinary herb across Central American traditions

 Key Properties